eduardz1/Master-Thesis/chapters/implementation.typ

 == Preliminary Work <preliminary-work>

-Tackling some general problems in a code base before starting with the core of the work is useful to acquire familiarity with the codebase.
+Tackling some general problems in a codebase before starting with the core of the work is useful to acquire familiarity with said codebase.
 At the same time, some of the solutions presented in this section enable a more streamlined contribution process for other changes more directly related to the parallelization work.

 === CMake Contributions